tmforum-oda/oda-canvas/CONTRIBUTING.md

 ## Is something not working as expected?

-- If it's a security vulnerability, please contact us directly rather than creating an issue.
+- If it's a security vulnerability, please contact us directly at [components@tmforum.org](mailto:components@tmforum.org)rather than creating an issue.
 We will work together to figure out when and how that vulnerability will be disclosed.
 - Check the issues to see if what you're experiencing has already been reported.
 - If needed, open a new issue, and give us as much information as you can about what you did, what you were expecting and what actually happened.
 Even better, if you know what the root of the problem is, tell us that too.